 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, peanut-free, soy-free, vegan / plant-based, and vegetarian.

 For nut-free trail mix muffins, use vanilla coconut milk creamer and pick a tree nut-free trail mix blend.
-Also, if using chocolate chips (which Tony says is essential), be sure to use an allergen-safe variety, such as Pascha Chocolate Chips or Enjoy Life.
-We like the Pascha 55% chips in these, but hardcore chocoholics can use the 100% cacao chips.
+Also, if using chocolate chips (which Tony says is essential), be sure to use an allergen-safe variety, such as Enjoy Life.

 For banana-free trail mix muffins, because I know some of you will ask, I would try a combination of applesauce and dairy-free yogurt (vanilla for a sweeter hit!) in place of the banana.